AAlejandro8/FrameFinders/README.md

 - Browse trending movies.
 - Get tailored recommendations based on your preferences.
+- Find hidden gems.
+- Add films to a watchlist for later.
 - Search for films by title, genre, or actor.
 - Responsive design for desktop and mobile.